-Along with horror manga, science fiction or sci-fi manga is one of my favorites to collect, because they not only allow you to enter a whole new world, but they also tend to connect with you on a deeper level.
+Along with horror manga, sci-fi manga is one of my favorite genres to collect, because they not only allow you to enter a whole new world, but they also tend to connect with you on a deeper level.
 They often take a look into the future, while also paying homage to the past, which is really compelling.

 The world of sci-fi manga is vast.
-There's everything from cyberpunk, futuristic societies to giant robots to alien invasions to advanced powers, like telekinesis, advanced tech, and more on this list.
-Some sci-fi manga highlight the dangers of technology, while others highlight the benefits and beauty of it.
+There's everything from cyberpunk, and futuristic societies to giant robots to alien invasions to advanced powers, like telekinesis, advanced tech, and more on this list.
+Some sci-fi manga highlights the dangers of technology, while others highlight the benefits and beauty of it.
 Some are set on Earth while others are set in space.
-You also have more comedic sci-fi manga that put a humorous, lighthearted spin on the genre, so there's a lot of different series to get into!
+You also have more comedic sci-fi manga that put a humorous, lighthearted spin on the genre, so there is a lot of different series to get into!

-There are a lot of sci-fi series that have released in the past, but new sci-fi manga are on the way in 2022 that you'll want to check out as well.
+There are a lot of sci-fi series that have been released in the past, but new sci-fi manga is on the way in 2022 that you'll want to check out as well.
 Quite a few of these manga are available to read digitally on manga readers and sites as well.

 That all being said, here are the best sci-fi manga you need to check out now!